IgniteUI/igniteui-react-examples/samples/maps/geo-map/type-shape-polyline-series/README.md

 import * as React from 'react';

-import LegendItem from "./LegendItem" import LegendOverlay from "./LegendOverlay"
+import { LegendOverlay, LegendItem } from "./LegendOverlay"

 import { IgrGeographicMapModule } from 'igniteui-react-maps';
 import { IgrGeographicMap } from 'igniteui-react-maps';